 The bill (A-3491) would provide for voluntary contributions by taxpayers on gross income tax returns to support New Jersey athletes participating in the 2014 Special Olympics USA Games.
 Under the bill, a special fund would be designated in the Department of Treasury.

-The measure was released and now, heads to the Assembly Speaker for further consideration.
+The Assembly passed the measure 77-0 and now goes to the Governor for consideration.